Harold Ramirez Player Props: Rays vs. Mariners

 Mariners Pitching Rankings

+- The Mariners pitching staff is 10th in the league with a collective nine strikeouts per nine innings.

-- The Mariners' 3.96 team ERA ranks 12th across all MLB pitching staffs.
+- The Mariners' 3.94 team ERA ranks ninth across all MLB pitching staffs.

-- Mariners pitchers combine to allow 82 home runs (one per game), the fifth-fewest in the league.
+- The Mariners allow the fifth-fewest home runs in baseball (83 total, one per game).

-- In his most recent time out on Sunday against the Baltimore Orioles, the righty went 6 1/3 innings, giving up two earned runs while surrendering six hits.
+- His last appearance came on Tuesday against the Washington Nationals, when the righty went seven innings, surrendering two earned runs while allowing seven hits.

 © 2023 Data Skrive.
 All rights reserved.